Yandex Cloud

 Test the language model performanceTest the language model performance

-1. In a new session, connect to the first VM over SSH.
+1. Open a new SSH session to the first VM.

 sudo apt update